rikosintie/Ubuntu4NetworkEngineers/docs/wireless-tools.md

 This is useful when restarting an AP or troubleshooting wireless.
 With `watch` running, you can glance at the screen and see if the interface is connected.

 You can also use `watch` with an ethernet interface.
-This is useful when you reload the switch you are connected to:
+In this example I was connected to a switch that I needed to reboot.
+I wanted to monitor the Ethernet interface and know when it was back up.
+The default time for watch is 2 seconds but you can override that with the -n (interval) switch.
+In this case 2 seconds was fine.

 `watch ip address show enx0050b61ca0c0`